rnapier/virtual-conf-howto/index.md

 Switching from my preferred wireless headset to a USB wired headset dramatically improved audio quality.
 My wireless headset is more comfortable, and the audio is fine, but my USB headset is just much better.
 I recommend testing every microphone you can put your hands on with Zoom's "Test Mic" feature.
 Zoom applies various audio processing, and you want to know what's going to sound best with Zoom.
 (Zoom has an option on the Advanced pane to allow turning off all audio processing, and if you have a more advanced setup, you might want to test with that.)

 Use a headset or a dedicated, external microphone.
 Do not use your computer's built-in mic to give a presentation.
 Zoom has various filters to try to make it not horrible, but it's going to sound horrible.
 Even the most basic headset is going to be much better.

+## Communication

+Things go wrong.
+That's the nature of conferences.
+But in a virtual conference, you don't have all the helpful staff right there to help you get out of it.
+So you need to plan in advance.

+What are you going to do if your home network goes out ten minutes before your talk?
+You want a way to contact the conference staff that is out-of-band.
+If it's domestic, share phone numbers.
+If it's international, make sure you have some backup messaging system (Slack, etc.) where you can reach each other that works from your phone over cellular.
+The goal isn't to make sure that the talk can go forward; it's to allow the staff to decide when it's worth waiting a few minutes vs. canceling the talk and moving to something else.